mermaidpurse/wrapsher/README.md

-network programming), Wrapsher will help you to define those dependencies, introspect them and handle them elegantly (namely, it will fail if the platform doesn't provide something your program needs, rather than do a garbage thing).
+network programming), Wrapsher will help you to define those dependencies, introspect them and handle them elegantly (namely, it will fail if the platform doesn't provide something your program needs, rather than do a garbage thing, as shell scripts do).

 [^2]: The language core will run in any POSIX-compliant shell, but you will probably need some utilities, like `echo`, that are not